 Little note to this top 5 of best ice cream in Cinque Terre

 As you can imagine, deciding which ice cream is the best of Cinque Terre, is nearly impossible.
 Obviously, we didn’t try them all.
-And we didn’t have the same flavours and flavour combination which can influence our taste too.
+And we didn’t have the same flavors and flavor combination which can influence our taste too.

 We did find something all of them had in common: They are not the best cone makers.
 All cones were a bit stale and tasted bland.
 We once had hand made on the spot cones at a gelateria in Florence which set the bar really high.
 If you want to taste as much ice cream in Cinque Terre as possible, I recommend to have everything in a cup instead of a cone.
 Except for the real gelato-in-Italy-experience, you won’t miss much.